cytokineking/FreeBindCraft/extras/FreeBindCraft_Technical_Overview.md

 We analyzed roughly 20,000 trajectories and ~400,000 MPNN sequence variants across runs to quantify which filters determine acceptance.
 Highlights:

-- ~88.7% of MPNN variants fail base AlphaFold metrics and are rejected before any PyRosetta scoring is involved.
+- ~88.65% of MPNN variants fail base AlphaFold metrics and are rejected before any PyRosetta scoring is involved.
+- An additional ~1.63% of MPNN variants violate additional AlphaFold metrics, yielding a total of >90% of rejections being driven by AlphaFold metrics alone.
-- Structural agreement checks (e.g., hotspot/binder RMSDs): ~1.7% of rejections.
+- Structural agreement checks (e.g., hotspot/binder RMSDs): ~1.66% of rejections.
+- Interface amino acid composition (e.g., excessive Lys or Met residues) accounted for ~0.20 of rejections.
-- Surface hydrophobicity: ~3.9% of rejections.
+- Surface hydrophobicity: ~3.89% of rejections.
-- Shape complementarity (SC): ~0.7% of rejections.
+- Shape complementarity (SC): ~0.74% of rejections.
-- Hydrogen-bond network quality (mostly “unsatisfied H-bonds”): ~3.2% of rejections.
+- Hydrogen-bond network quality (mostly “unsatisfied H-bonds”): ~3.23% of rejections.
 - Interface energetic/size thresholds (e.g., dG, dSASA) were negligible drivers (only one observed rejection across these runs).

 These observations guided which features we fully re-implemented, approximated, or deprioritized.
 The analysis workflow is codified in `extras/analyze_bindcraft_rejections.py`, which can be run on one or many result folders to reproduce breakdowns.